-Usually, when a tooth starts to throb, that is a strong indicator that the tooth's pulp has become infected and inflamed.
+Usually, when a tooth starts to throb, that is a strong indicator that the tooth’s pulp has become infected and inflamed.
 Therefore, we need to treat the tooth right away by performing root canal surgery.
-The surgery will alleviate the source of the pain, as we will remove the tooth's pulp and disinfect the tooth, cleaning out the root canals.
-When we do this, the blood flow going through the tooth, causing the pain, subsides, and the tooth no longer hurts.
+The surgery will alleviate the source of the pain, as we will remove the tooth’s pulp and disinfect the tooth, cleaning out the root canals.
+When we do this, the blood flow goes through the tooth, causing the pain to subside and the tooth no longer hurts.

 The Deeper the Decay, the Higher the Level of Pain

 A tooth that has a good deal of decay will usually hurt because, again, the pulp of the tooth has been affected and therefore is irritated.
 When your degree of pain reaches a high level, root canal surgery is almost always advised.
 A root canal is the most effective way to preserve a tooth affected by deep decay and pulpitis.
 You should schedule the procedure, even if your decayed tooth currently does not hurt, as doing so will prevent future problems with toothache pain and infection.